-- Flush the toilet as many times as needed to empty the tank and bowl and sponge dry the excess water from both.
+- Flush the toilet as many times as needed to empty the tank and bowl.

-- Lift the tank carefully off the bowl and place it where it won't be in the way.
+- Lift the tank carefully off the bowl.
+Place it on a towel where it won't be in the way.

-- Try spraying the toilet bolt nuts with penetrating oil if they won't budge.
+- If the nuts won’t unscrew easily, try spraying them with penetrating oil.
 If that doesn't work, you may have to cut the bolts with a hacksaw or split the nuts with a nut splitter.

 - Straddle the toilet and gently rock it side to side to break the seal.

-- Lift off the bowl and lay it on its side nearby (but out of the way.
+- Lift the bowl and lay it on its side on a towel out of the way.
 Have a partner help you with this step if needed.

-- Scrape away the old wax from the toilet flange and the bottom of the toilet with a putty knife.
-Throw the old wax into a bucket lined with a plastic bag.
+- Scrape away the old wax from the toilet flange and the bottom of the toilet with a paint scraper.
+Throw away the old wax into a bucket lined with a plastic bag.